-Lynne Beyer Sagalyn, in her 1983 report "Mortgage Lending in Older Urban Neighborhoods: Lessons from the Past Experience," studied 300 land sale contracts in Chicago from 1956 to 1968.
+Lynne Beyer Sagalyn, in her 1983 "Mortgage Lending in Older Urban Neighborhood: Lessons from the Past Experience," conducted a more in-depth study of 300 land sale contracts entered into in Chicago from 1956 to 1968.
 Sagalyn found that on average sellers sold properties for 69 percent above their own purchase price and added repair costs; buyers, she found, paid effective interest rates of between 13 and 15 percent.

-Our study, "The Plunder of Black Wealth in Chicago: New Findings on the Lasting Toll of Contracts," Predatory Housing expands upon previous research to calculate monies lost by the black community of Chicago from land sale contracts in the 1950s and 1960s.
-Moving beyond Sagalyn's important, extensive work, we present a descriptive statistical analysis of a much larger set of contracts sold to black homebuyers in the 1950s and 1960s.
-The report reveals how the practice blocked the accumulation of wealth among black Chicagoans, with devastating consequences that still linger.
+Our study, "The Plunder of Black Wealth in Chicago: New Findings on the Lasting Toll of Predatory Housing Contracts," expands upon the previous research to calculate monies lost by the black community of Chicago from land sale contracts in the 1950s and 1960s.
+Moving beyond Sagalyn's important and extensive quantitative work, our research presents a descriptive statistical analysis of a much larger set of contracts sold to black homebuyers in the 1950s and 1960s to reveal, with new specificity, how the practice blocked the accumulation of wealth among black Chicagoans, with devastating consequences that reverberate to this day.